 The proposal from Simon Property Group, the mall owner, also includes a new two-story Wilkes Bashford store and two new retail spaces next to Restoration Hardware — spaces that will likely be filled by restaurants, according to Simon representatives.
 The demolition of the 94,000-square-foot Macy's Men's building and the addition of three retail buildings, which total 78,000 square feet, will also lead to a reconfiguration of the parking area in the section of the mall closest to the intersection of Sand Hill Road and El Camino Real.

-Under the plan, which the Palo Alto Architectural Review Board reviewed last Thursday, the Restoration Hardware building will be constructed just north of the Macy's Men's site, adjacent to Sand Hill Road.
-The two smaller retailers will be in a single-story building directly across from Restoration Hardware and immediately adjacent to the existing LaBelle Day Spas & Salons, Jeffrey and Blue Bottle Coffee.
+Under the plan, which the Architectural Review Board reviewed last Thursday, the Restoration Hardware building will be constructed just north of the Macy's Men's site, adjacent to Sand Hill Road.
+The two smaller retailers will be directly across to Restoration Hardware and immediately adjacent to the existing Stanford Shopping Center building that includes LaBelle Day Spas & Salons, Jeffrey and Blue Bottle Coffee.

-With Macy's gone, the new layout will allow Simon Property Group to create a new corridor for shoppers looking to get from the east part of the mall to the west.
+With Macy's gone, the new layout will allow Simon Property Group to separate the Restoration Hardware building from the two smaller retailers, creating a new corridor for shoppers looking to get from the east part of the mall to the west.
 Matt Klinzing said the layout brings back "urban-village principles."